gpham99/Shopify-Frontend-Challenge-2022/README.md

 ## Features Implemented
 Basic features:

-* Fetch data from NASA APOD API and display the resulting images
+* Fetch data from NASA's APOD API and display the resulting images
 * Display descriptive data for each image
 * Like an image
 * Unlike an image